Btwo2/DesafioEverymind/README.md

  2 - Make sure all files are in the same folder;

- 3 - Now, run the development server:
+ 3 - Now, run the server app:

   ```cmd
   npm start
   ```

+ 4 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 In this solution, I could consider some issues like:
  - All field must be filled for a new product register
  - Two step verification for deleting a product